ganeshkbhat/phpUtils/README.md

 ## Installation

 Install using composer.
-Use name `ganeshkbhat/phputils`
+Use package name `ganeshkbhat/phputils`

 ## List of Utilities currently available